IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # 6. Deploy Flightassist microservices on Istio

+Istio is an open platform that provides a uniform way to connect, manage, and secure microservices.
+Istio is the result of a joint collaboration between IBM, Google and Lyft as a means to support traffic flow management, access policy enforcement and the telemetry data aggregation between microservices, all without requiring changes to the code

 ## 6.1 Installing Istio in your Cluster

 ### Download the Istio source
   1. Download the latest Istio release for your OS: [Istio releases](https://github.com/istio/istio/releases)
   2. Extract and go to the root directory.